groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/sign/barcode/ITF14-pptx.en.md

 ############################# Head ############################
 head_title: "eSign Pptx document with I T F14 Barcode in C#"
-head_description: "Create I T F14 Barcode Signature on Pptx file for .NET using a few lines of code.
-Use the GroupDocs Document Signature API to sign dozens file formats."
+head_description: "Create I T F14 Barcode Signature and put it on Pptx document with .NET using a couple lines of code.
+Use the GroupDocs Document Signature API for signing various file formats."

 ############################# Header ############################
 title: "Generate I T F14 Barcode signature for Pptx document in C#"